-Black Friday and Christmas this year are very different to other years due to many knock on effects from the pandemic.
+Christmas this year is very different to other years due to many knock on effects from the pandemic.

 Back in March 2020 Yamaha’s component suppliers in China closed for 3 months, which meant production on most models of Yamaha keyboards and pianos halted.
 Added to this, lockdown brought boredom to many families, and pianos and keyboards started “selling like hot cakes”.

 We were fortunate to sell over 400 pianos, keyboards & organs in that 3 month period, and it was in fact even tricky to keep up with demand, leaving us having to panic-buy all the instruments we could get hold of.